 - Restart your server.
 And that should be it.

-Every time you need to remove an SSL certificate from your server ensure you know exactly what files to disable.
-Deleting a wrong root or intermediate cert may cause SSL connection errors.
 The method we’ve provided is efficient when you’re dealing with a small number of certs.
 But if your company is deploying dozens of certificates for various needs, it’s better to automate the process and use SSL management tools.